Everything You Need to Know To Enjoy Topsail Island During Hurricane Season

 A Note About Shelters

 While there are established hurricane shelters in Pender County, it's generally in your best interest to remove yourself as far as you are able to from the impending storm.
-If you find yourself stranded in the area during the storm, these locations can offer a relatively safe albeit not always comfortable haven.
+If you find yourself stranded in the area during the storm, several locations can offer a relatively safe albeit not always comfortable haven.

 The Town of Surf City offers these general shelter guidelines: